r-lib/ragg/cran-comments.md

-This is a small patch release on the request of cran.
-It reintroduces a fix to an overflow that was fixed in the 1.0.0 release that CRAN rolled back.
-It also skips testing text rendering on cran since not all cran machines supports it (solaris)
+This is a huge feature release that adds support for advanced text layouting and rendering of colour fonts such as emojis, along with correct font fallback for missing glyphs.

 ## Test environments

-* local R installation, R 4.0.3
-* ubuntu 16.04 (on travis-ci), R 4.0.3
+* GitHub Actions (ubuntu-16.04): devel, release, oldrel, 3.5, 3.4, 3.3
+* GitHub Actions (windows): release, oldrel
+* GitHub Actions (macOS): release
-* win-builder (devel)
+* win-builder: devel

 ## R CMD check results